-This is why it is crucial to invest in a VPN solution.
+This is why it is crucial to invest in Virtual Private Network apps.
 You can shift your location by masking your IP address with one from a different country and keep your identity anonymous.

 To help my viewers out, I have created this comprehensive guide for assistance, which is the result of a deep-dive involving the analyzing and testing of over 187 providers.